This article may contain affiliate links for which we may receive compensation. Thank you for your support.

-Adelaide is known as the Festival City and renowned as one of the top festival cities around the world.
-Visit Adelaide throughout February and March when the festivals are a buzz.
-Time your visit for the festival fun!
+Known as the Festival City and renowned as one of the top festival cities around the world.
+Time your visit for the festival fun and visit Adelaide throughout February and March when the festivals are a buzz.

 - The Adelaide Festival has been a popular event for over 50 years with internationally acclaimed theatre, music, dance and visual arts productions.

 - WOMADelaide takes over the Botanical Gardens for 4 days of fabulous music, art and dance celebrations.
 WOMADelaide has an eco focus and hosts the popular Planet Talks with environmental discussions.
 Taste the World food and cooking demonstrations.

 - Adelaide Fringe Festival features everything from cabaret to comedy and circus.
 Over 900 festival events are staged in pop-up venues in laneways, warehouses and parks, as well as established theatres, hotels and galleries.

 Rundle Mall for the best city Shopping

 Rundle Street Mall is a great mall to explore.
 There’s nothing quite like the ‘pop-up’ flower markets, funky little coffee stands, clever sculptures and talented street-musicians.
 They really do give this mall its friendly atmosphere.